Taapsee Pannu Has This To Say About Kangana Ranaut Rejecting Saand Ki Aankh!

 Are You Listening Kangana?

-The actress told Times Of India, "The makers must have gone to Kangana for this role; actually, they went to half the industry as they received bizarre reasons (from actresses who turned down the project)."
+The actress told The Times of India, "The makers must have gone to Kangana for this role; actually, they went to half the industry as they received bizarre reasons (from actresses who turned down the project)."

 It Was Taapsee Pannu Who Reached Out To The Makers To Cast Her